shmuushmuu/PreWork-Study-Guide/README.md

 # PreWork-Study-Guide
-A study guide for course pre-ork.
+A study guide for course pre-work.